Hearing Aid Batteries

-Additionally, if you use Bluetooth to stream content to your hearing aids, it will significantly reduce battery life.
+Additionally, if you use Bluetooth to stream content to your hearing aids, it will significantly reduce the battery life.

 Different sizes of batteries are used in different types of hearing aids.
 When the battery life on certain hearing aids runs out, they make a chirping sound.
-If you use disposables, you should keep a stock of batteries on hand at all times.
+If you use disposables, you should keep a stock of hearing aid batteries on hand at all times.

 It's not difficult to find the correct hearing aid battery.
 A color and a numeric code are assigned to each battery.
 The following are the four most popular hearing aid battery sizes: